Frequently Asked Questions

 Upon admission, our Registered Dietitian and/or Food Service Director will interview your loved one regarding special needs with regard to food preferences.
 Our own food service personnel prepare all the meals.
 Special care is taken to serve flavorful and appetizing foods.
 All menus are developed according to prescribed medical diets ordered by the physicians.

 Should you wish for another food item on a particular day’s menu, please make the CNA aware of your request.
 This information will be passed on to the Food Service Director and they will try their best to accommodate needs.

 Our Dietitian and Food Service Director also monitor nutritional status using monthly weights, daily intake records, and relevant lab data.
 The results of these assessments are discussed at care conferences.

 What do we do if we have personnel concerns?

 Our primary concern is that your loved one feels comfortable here at Sunnyside Nursing and Post-Acute Care and that their needs are being met.
 You should feel secure and at ease with our staff, particularly those providing direct care.
 If you have any concerns or praise for our staff, please feel free to contact our social services department.
 They will be able to address any apprehensions you may have regarding any particular staff members.

 An Ombudsman is an advocate for residents.
 They are a third-party person NOT employed by the facility who comes by the facility periodically to monitor the activities of the facility.
 They are not able to tell the facility what to do but are able to be a voice for a resident with a concern.

 Who do I talk to about questions in regard to financials, billing, and/or admission paperwork?

-Sunnyside Nursing and Post-Acute Care employs a full time Business Office Manager for all financial and billing concerns.
-Should you have any questions regarding these matters please make an appointment to see our Business Office Manager by contacting the front desk/receptionist.
+Sunnyside Nursing and Post-Acute Care employ a full-time Business Office Manager for all financial and billing concerns.
+Should you have any questions regarding these matters please contact our Business Office Manager by calling the front desk/receptionist.